denfrost/AudioSpline/README.md

 #### Jump Scanner

+Debug utility.
 Print to the Output Log the biggest jump detected during PIE (Play In Editor).
-This will help you decide which value to put onto the Jump Threshold.
+It will help you decide which value to put onto the Jump Threshold.

 #### Adjusted Volume